Atlanta Motorcycle Accident Lawyers

 - Wear protective gear from head to toe.
 On a motorcycle, you are quite exposed to the weather elements as well as the cement, other cars, and trees.
 Wearing a properly fitted motorcycle helmet, sufficient protective eyewear, thick pants, jackets, gloves, and boots will provide you with some protection if you are in an accident.
 Additionally, it is a good idea to wear bright and visible clothing.

 - Do not hit the road in the rain or snow (or on a windy day).
-Wet and icy roadways are dangerous for cars, and even moreso for motorcycles.
+Wet and icy roadways are dangerous for cars and even more so for motorcycles.
 Slippery surfaces and motorcycles are not a good combination.
 Never head out in the snow or if there is a chance it might snow; if you are caught in the rain, immediately find shelter and wait for at least 30 minutes before riding again.
 Windy conditions are also not ideal for motorcycle riding.

 What if I wasn’t wearing my helmet when I got into a motorcycle accident?

 Georgia law requires that all motorcyclists wear protective head gear.
 And, since the vast majority of motorcycle deaths result from head injuries, it is in your best interest to wear a properly fitted motorcycle helmet.
 Yet, despite the law and common sense, sometimes motorcyclists do not wear helmets and are involved in accidents.
 While the fact that you were not wearing a helmet at the time of the accident should not, alone, prevent you from recovering damages due to someone else’s negligence, it is an important factor that the insurance companies will consider when making a settlement offer.
+A skilled Atlanta motorcycle accident law firm will be able to help you prove your case and get a possibly bigger compensation that what the insurance company will offer.

 If I was partially at fault for my motorcycle accident, can I still recover damages?

 With respect to personal injury claims, Georgia uses a “comparative negligence” framework when awarding damages to injured parties.
 Just because you believe that you may have had some part in causing your motorcycle accident, it may not necessarily preclude you from bringing a legal claim.
 In cases where it is determined that injured parties are partially at fault for an accident, the court will reduce their recovery amounts by the percentage they are found to be at fault.
 For example, if the court finds that an injured party was 20 percent at fault for the motorcycle accident that caused his or her injuries, the resulting damages award is reduced by 20 percent.
 However, if the court finds that an injured party is 50 percent or more responsible for causing the accident, he or she may be out of luck from recovering any damages.
-The legal team at Van Sant Law, LLC will evaluate your case and help you determine if you may be partially at fault for your motorcycle accident.
+Your Atlanta motorcycle accident attorneys at Van Sant Law, LLC will evaluate your case and help you determine if you may be partially at fault for your motorcycle accident.

 - Identify, collect, and analyze all relevant reports and statements;